saumya9132/Excel_Project-Data_Analytics/README.md

 The data is from an Excel course, which provides a foundation in analyzing data using this powerful tool.
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
-My final dashboard is in [Download the Excel Dashboard](Excel-Salary-Dasboard.xlsx.xlsx)
+You can see my final dashboard here- [Download Excel Salary Dashboard](Excel-Salary-Dasboard.xlsx.xlsx)